maelmoreau21/family-tree/README.md

   -e VIEWER_PORT=7920 `
   -e BUILDER_PORT=7921 `
   -v ${dataDir}:/data `
+  -v ${uploadsDir}:/app/uploads `
   family-tree
 ```

-- The container creates `/data/tree.json` if it does not exist (seeded with sample data) and stores rolling backups under `/data/backups` so mount a folder, not a single file.
+- The container creates `/data/tree.json` if it does not exist (seeded with sample data) and stores rolling backups under `/data/backups`; mount a folder, not a single file.
+- Mount `/app/uploads` to persist pictures dropped through the builder uploader.
 - Override `VIEWER_PORT` and `BUILDER_PORT` to publish alternate ports.
 - For very large datasets, adjust `TREE_PAYLOAD_LIMIT` (save size ceiling) or mount a faster disk via the `/data` volume.